gpappsoft/privacyidea-docker/README.md

 ## Security considerations

 #### Secrets
-The current concept of using secrets with files in *docker-compose.yaml* is a first approach to reducing the risk of using secrets with environment variables.
-This may change in future versions.
+The current concept of using secrets with environment variables is not recommended in a docker-swarm/k8s environment.
+You should use  [secrets](https://docs.docker.com/engine/swarm/secrets/) in such a environment.

-Different stacks always use the **same** secrets.

-## Known Bugs

-- unkown

 ## Frequently Asked Questions